Catherine of Genoa: Conversion

 After ten years of marriage, she was converted by a mystical experience during confession on 22 March 1473; her conversion is described as an overpowering sense of God's love for her.
 After this revelation occurred she abruptly left the church without finishing her confession.
 This marked the beginning of her life of close union with God through prayer without using forms of prayer such as the rosary.
 She began to receive Communion almost daily, a practice extremely rare for lay people in the Middle Ages, and she underwent remarkable mental and at times almost pathological experiences, the subject of Friedrich von Hügel's study The Mystical Element of Religion.

 She combined this with unselfish service to the sick in a hospital at Genoa, in which her husband joined her after he, too, had been converted.
 He later became a Franciscan tertiary, but she joined no religious order.
 Her husband's spending had ruined them financially.
-He and Catherine decided to live in the Pammatone, a large hospital in Genoa, and to dedicate themselves to works of charity there.
+He and Catherine decided to live in the Hospital of Pammatone and to dedicate themselves to works of charity there.
 She eventually became manager and treasurer of the hospital.

 She died on 15 September 1510, worn out with labours of body and soul.
 Her death had been slow with many days of pain and suffering as she experienced visions and wavered between life and death.